mybonk/mybonk-wiki/README.md

   ssh debian@mybonk_orchestrator
   $
   ```
-- Setup passwordless ssh access for user `root` to connect from from your MY₿ONK orchestrator to the MY₿ONK console as described in the section [ssh, auto login and tmux](#ssh-auto-login-and-tmux)
+- Setup passwordless ssh access for user `root` to connect from your MY₿ONK orchestrator to the MY₿ONK console as described in the section [ssh, auto login and tmux](#ssh-auto-login-and-tmux)
 - And add a shortcut `mybonk-console` in your ssh config file (`~/.ssh/config`):
   ```
   Host mybonk-console